opendocsg/slw-judgments-backfill/2004_SGHC_262/report.md

  ... the exercise of the discretion to grant a mandatory injunction in interlocutory proceedings should be approached with caution and only granted in a clear case where the court felt a high degree of assurance that at the trial it would appear that the injunction was rightly granted, a fortiori where the grant of the injunction would amount to the grant of the major part of the relief claimed ...

 31     The principles in these English cases had earlier been applied by Chan Sek Keong J in _Heysek v Boyden World Corp_ [1988] SLR 862, where a mandatory injunction was sought by and granted to the defendants on their counterclaim, pending trial.
-After _Chuan Hong_ , the same principles were subsequently applied by our Court of Appeal in _Singapore Press Holdings Ltd v Brown Noel Trading Pte Ltd_ [1994] 3 SLR 151.
+After _Chuan Hong_ , the same principles were subsequently applied by our Court of Appeal in _Singapore Press Holdings Ltd v Brown Noel Trading Pte Ltd_ <span class="citation">[1994] 3 SLR 151</span>.

 32     Applying to this action the principles culled from the various cases referred to earlier, it seemed to me to be very clear that the interests of justice weighed in favour of granting the injunction to the plaintiff.
 The injustice suffered by the defendant, if the injunction was granted and the plaintiff later failed at trial, was far less than the risk of injustice to the plaintiff if the mandatory injunction was not granted.